AP-CSP-Assignments/hangmang-mini-project/README.md

 Starter code has been provided for you.
 You are free to use it, or solve the problem in a different way.
 In the starter code, you can complete the program by writing this procedure, and doing the following other things.
 *  Note that the `hint` variable is globally accessible to the entire program.
-*  `bool getHint(std::string secret, std::string guessLetter)` - This procedure takes in the secret word and the user guess, and updates the `hint` variable, which is globally accessible to the entire program.
+*  `bool getHint(std::string secret, char guessLetter)` - This procedure takes in the secret word and the user guess, and updates the `hint` variable, which is globally accessible to the entire program.
 If the `guessLetter` was present in the `secret`, then return `true` at the end of the procedure.
 Otherwise, return `false` to indicate that the guess was incorrect.
 *  Add functionality to ask the user if they want to guess the whole word.
 *  Feel free to print the actual hangman person.

+**Note and Hint:** To get a single character from a `std::string`, use the brackets `[]`.
+For example, if you had a `std::string` variable named `secret`, then you can get the letter at index 3 by doing `secret[4]`.

 ## Extension
 Create a list (`std::vector`) of `std::string` values and add the user guesses (letters only), so that you can display to the user what letters they have already guessed.
 You can also give the user a message if they reuse a letter they have already guessed.